psychemedia/island-storynotes/odo.md

 Odo aspired with more success to hold tho first place in Normandy under the weak rule of Robert.
-It was by his advice that, in the autumn of 1088, the duke’s brothor Henry and Robert of Bollcme [q.v.] were arrested ; and when the news brought
+It was by his advice that, in the autumn of 1088, the duke's brother Henry and Robert of Bollcme [q.v.] were arrested ; and when the news brought
 Roger of Montgomery [q. v,] to Normandy,
 Odo urged his nephew to destroy the power of tho house of Talvas.
-He also took a pro- minent part in tho enmpnign of Mans in
-1089, and in tho opposition to William’s in- vasion of Normandy in 1091 (Oedeeiobs
+He also took a prominent part in tho enmpnign of Mans in 1089, and in tho opposition to William's invasion of Normandy in 1091 (Oedeeiobs VjtaIjIR, iv.
-VjtaIjIR, iv.
 16).
-According to 0rdericus,it
-was Odo who, in 1098, performed the mar-
+According to 0rdericus,it was Odo who, in 1098, performed the mar-

-riage ceremony between Philip of France and the infamous Bertrada of Slontfort, re- ceiving as his reward certain churches at
-Jlantes 1 but it seems probable that he did no moro than countenance the union by his presence (ib. iii.
-387, and M. Le Provost’s note ad loc.)
+riage ceremony between Philip of France and the infamous Bertrada of Slontfort, receiving as his reward certain churches at Jlantes 1 but it seems probable that he did no moro than countenance the union by his presence (ib. iii.
+387, and M. Le Provost's note ad loc.)
 Odo was present at the council of Clermont in November 1005, when Pope
 Urban II proclaimed the first crusado, and